|

 qualifier is trace.
 Using an exclamation mark negates the

 set of values.
-For example, -e open means literally
+For example, -e open is equivalent to

 system call.
 By contrast, -e trace=!open means to trace